httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 and it would therefore be inappropriate for this draft to define a one-off solution.
-In the absence of a generic standardized solution existing currently, stripping/sanitizing the fields is the de facto means of protecting against field injection in practice today.
+In the absence of a generic standardized solution existing currently, stripping/sanitizing the fields is the de facto means of protecting against field injection in practice.
 Sanitizing the fields is sufficient when properly implemented and is a normative requirement of {{sec}}.

 ## The Forwarded HTTP Extension